tiger1933/YOLOv4_tensorflow/README.md

 ![image](https://github.com/rrddcc/YOLOv4_tensorflow/blob/master/voc_save/000302.jpg)
 ![image](https://github.com/rrddcc/YOLOv4_tensorflow/blob/master/voc_save/000288.jpg)

+* **all configuration parameters are in the config.py, you can modify them according to your actual situation**
 * in addition, the bug of loss sometimes become Nan  when i training on VOC should has been repaired.
 * it's the image of loss value, and seems that the lr is too lower(2e-4), we should set it larger.
 ```